Chrysanthemum: Culinary uses

 Chrysanthemum leaves are steamed or boiled and used as greens, especially in Chinese cuisine.
-The flowers may be added to dishes such as mixian in broth, or thick snakemeat soup (蛇羹) to enhance the aroma.
+The flowers may be added to dishes such as mixian in broth or thick snakemeat soup (蛇羹) to enhance the aroma.
 They are commonly used in hot pot and stir fries.
-Japanese cuisine sashimi uses small chrysanthemums as garnish.
+In Japanese cuisine, small chrysanthemums are used as garnish for sashimi.

 Insecticidal uses

-Pyrethrum (Chrysanthemum [or Tanacetum] cinerariaefolium) is economically important as a natural source of insecticide.
+Pyrethrum (Chrysanthemum cinerariaefolium or Tanacetum cinerariaefolium) is economically important as a natural source of insecticide.
 The flowers are pulverized, and the active components, called pyrethrins, which occur in the achenes, are extracted and sold in the form of an oleoresin.
 This is applied as a suspension in water or oil, or as a powder.
 Pyrethrins attack the nervous systems of all insects, and inhibit female mosquitoes from biting.
-In sublethal doses, they have an insect-repellent effect.
+In sublethal doses, they have an insect repellent effect.
 They are harmful to fish, but are far less toxic to mammals and birds than many synthetic insecticides.
 They are not persistent, being biodegradable, and also decompose easily on exposure to light.
 Pyrethroids such as permethrin are synthetic insecticides based on natural pyrethrum.
 Despite this, chrysanthemum leaves are still a major host for destructive pests, such as leafminer flies including L. trifolii.

 Persian powder is an example of industrial product of chrysanthemum insecticide.